 How often should recognition occur?
 Effective praise is frequent, so it’s important to regularly recognize your team.
 Giving recognition on the spot is a good habit, and reiterating that praise during team meetings, especially for special achievements, can amplify the effects of recognition.
 Don’t forget about milestone events, like birthdays, work anniversaries, and Employee Appreciation Day.

-Who should recognition come from?
+Where should recognition come from?
 Recognition has traditionally been given top-down by managers.
-However, 360-degree recognition, coming from all levels, is the most effective.
+However, 360-degree or peer-to-peer recognition, coming from all levels, is the most effective.
 In fact, peers are the top influence in driving colleagues to go the extra mile.

 Use a multifaceted rewards and recognition program